 Going down on this ranking you find this wonderful black sand beach in Alaska.
 You won’t regret it if you ever visit this place.
 Unfortunately, and for obvious reasons, you can swim here.

 Furthermore, this is a fantastic camping location.
-Alaska has one of the greatest or even the best sunset on Earth, according to experts.
-Now you may see that the dark sand is only a compliment to this area.
+Alaska has one of the greatest or even the best sunsets on Earth, according to experts.
+Now you may see that the dark sand is only a complement to this area.

 The volcano sand is soft and you can hike around the place as well or just enjoy a picnic while delighting yourself with a beautiful sunset.